RobThree/HumanoID/README.md

 ## API

-The `UrlGenerator` has a constructor with 4 arguments; all of which but the first are optional:
+The `FutureProjectNameGenerator` has a constructor with 4 arguments; all of which but the first are optional:

-- `$words`: The words-structure ([see below](#word-lists-and-categories)) to use as 'dictionary'
+- `$wordSets`: The words-structure ([see below](#word-lists-and-categories)) to use as 'dictionary'
 - `$categories` (*optional*, [see below](#word-lists-and-categories)): if you want to use a different order for categories than the default order (which is the order of the keys of the `$words` argument)
 - `$separator` (*optional*, [see below](#separator)): the separator, if any, to use
 - `$format` (*optional*, [see below](#formats)): the format to use

-The `UrlGenerator` has two public methods:
+The `FutureProjectNameGenerator` has two public methods:

-- `toUrl(int $id)`: Converts an integer into a URL
+- `create(int $id): string`: Converts an integer into an ID
-- `parseUrl(string $text)`: Converts text into an integer
+- `parse(string $text): int`: Converts text into an integer

 ## Word lists and categories

 You can use custom word lists; you can store these anywhere you want like in a JSON file or in a database.
-As long as you initialize the `UrlGenerator` class with the following data structure:
+As long as you initialize the `FutureProjectNameGenerator` class with the following data structure:

     [
         "adjectives" => ["big", "smart", "funky"],